Little Italy Restaurants

 546 College St., Little Italy

-With deep-red painted walls, a long oak bar, and warmly lit interior, Kalendar is classically romantic, which is something its owners (and husband-and-wife duo) set out to create when they opened the space more than two decades ago.
+With deep-red painted walls, a long oak bar, and warmly lit interior, Kalendar is classically romantic, which is something its owners (a husband-and-wife duo) set out to create when they opened the space more than two decades ago.
 The dinner menu is hearty, offering everything from wild mushroom risotto to thin dahl-puri crust pizza.
 They’re also known for their weekend brunch; when it’s warmer, a generous, lantern-lit front patio adds to the charm.

 293 Palmerston Ave., Little Italy

 Cozy and always packed, Woodlot is known for its (locally sourced) vegetable-forward dishes—they have an entire menu dedicated to it—but that’s not to say that the food isn’t hearty and decadent.
-In fact, their menu for “meat lovers” has something to please everyone, from oven roasted leg of confit duck with roast plum and brussels sprouts to pan seared sea bass.
+In fact, their menu for “meat lovers” has something to please everyone, from oven roasted leg of confit duck with roast plum and Brussels sprouts to pan seared sea bass.
 Soft lighting and an always-full house make it a place you’ll want to linger over dinner; definitely make a reservation if you can, and take advantage of the outdoor patio in warmer months.

 You may also like